 Our Centre is the hub for our research in astronomy, astrophysics and cosmology, with much our activity taking place at the world famous Jodrell Bank Observatory.

-Find the School's recent publications in the University's database.
+Find the Department's recent publications in the University's database.

 Find a PhD

-Discover the PhD opportunities available in the School of Physics and Astronomy.
+Discover the PhD opportunities available in the Department of Physics and Astronomy.